1ay1/neowall/assets/README.md

-# Staticwall Assets
+# NeoWall Assets

-This directory contains default assets for Staticwall.
+This directory contains default assets for NeoWall.

 ## Default Wallpaper

-The `default.png` file is used as the fallback wallpaper when Staticwall runs for the first time and no configuration exists yet.
+The `default.png` file is used as the fallback wallpaper when NeoWall runs for the first time and no configuration exists yet.

 ### Using Your Own Default Wallpaper